Marketing on a Budget – Double Your Marketing Capabilities

 Consider using a message something like this: “You trust us for help with your [fill in the blank].
 Now, allow us to recommend an [fill in the blank] that offers a complementary collection of [products or services] you also don’t want to be without.”

 When considering partnering with another sales professional or business, make sure your business cultures are a good match, and that your two target markets overlap.

 Some logical collaboration options for a residential real estate agent would be a mortgage agent or another agent who specializes in a different area of the city.
 A brick-and-mortar retail store could partner with a group of stores on the same block – or an online entity selling complimentary products.
 An athletic club could partner with a health-supplements store or an athletic supply outlet.
 But don’t limit yourself to just like-sized businesses.
 Larger companies, even national brands, are also very interested in co-marketing opportunities.

+Yes!
 The key is to just get out there and start talking about the idea with potential partners.
 Because the sooner you get something going, the faster you’ll be able to reap all the associated benefits.